 - 1/2 tsp sea salt

-- Soak raw cashew overnight in warm water with a pinch of salt.
-Drain and rinse, set aside ready for use.
+- Soak raw cashew in cold water overnight (or in warm water for 2 hours) with a pinch of salt.
+Drain and rinse.

-- Remove any pits in medjol dates and lightly chop them up.
-Set aside.
+- Remove pits in Medjool dates and lightly chop them up.

-- Pulse cashew in a food processor until fine texture.
+- Pulse cashews in a food processor until fine texture.
 Add peanut butter, flax eggs, and dates.
 Blend again until gooey.

 - Take the loaf pan out of the freezer.
 Melt 1 cup of chocolate of choice in a bowl with nut butter.
 Pour over the cookie dough layer.
 Sprinkle with some sea salt and freeze for at least 2 hours.